Federal Judge Blocks Trump Policy Ordering Indefinite Detention For Asylum-Seekers

 A Seattle federal judge ruled Tuesday that asylum-seeking migrants detained for being in the U.S. illegally have the right to a bond hearing in immigration court rather than being held until their cases are complete.

-U.S. District Judge Marsha Pechman said it is unconstitutional to detain migrants who fled to the U.S. seeking asylum protections indefinitely.
+U.S. District Judge Marsha Pechman said it is unconstitutional to indefinitely detain migrants who fled to the U.S. seeking asylum protections.

 The decision reverses an April directive from Attorney General William Barr ordering immigration judges not to release migrants on bail after an applicant successfully establishes "a credible fear of persecution or torture" in the home country — a policy that has been in place since 2005.